Marblehead Lawn Grubs Control Services

 Contact Marblehead's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

-Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection in Marblehead.
-Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only (no plastic), as mandated by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates with resident permits and posted hours; fees may apply for large loads.
-Dispose of infested turf, thatch, and soil plugs from aeration according to municipal guidelines.
+Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Marblehead.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—plastic bags are prohibited per Massachusetts Department of Environmental Protection guidelines.
+The Transfer Station operates with resident permits and posted hours; fees may apply for certain materials.
+Grub-infested turf, thatch, and soil plugs from aeration must be separated and disposed of according to municipal composting protocols.
 Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed and documented, with disposal at household hazardous waste events—never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited, as it violates MS4 stormwater regulations.
+Pesticide containers require triple-rinsing and documentation, with disposal only at household hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.

 Marblehead Department of Public Works